neeagarw/voice-agent-hackathon/README.md

 ### AssemblyAI customization

-To customize the AssemblyAI model, while still using LiveKit Cloud, you can use the following session setup instead of the version above:
+To customize the AssemblyAI model, while still using LiveKit Cloud, you can use the following session setup in your [agent code](https://github.com/livekit-examples/voice-agent-hackathon/blob/main/src/agent.py) instead of the version above:

 ```python
 from livekit.agents import inference